System Design Space

 You learn where patterns stop working

-It directly improves real architecture work
+It transfers into real architecture work

 Interview prep trains the same production skill: making decisions with incomplete information and explaining consequences.